nix-community/projects/proposals/stf-general-investment.md

 - Leveraging open source, adopting improvements created by users in a sustainable way

 This will increase their productivity, and repeatability and portability of their work, and massively reduce the total cost of adoption and ownership of IT systems for everyone.
+It would also make their setups more secure by default and make monitoring and mitigation of threats substantially more comprehensive and timely.

 ## Please describe a specific scenario for the use of your technology and how this meets the needs of your target groups.
 300 words